klaviyo-labs/node-integration-example/README.md

 Once setup is completed test a call with `localhost:8000/profiles/:customerIdentifier` to try a get profiles api call for the provided user.

+### Uninstalling the app

+To uninstall your app, go to `localhost:8000/uninstall/:customerIdentifier`.
+This will send the refreshToken to the revoke endpoint and uninstall the app.
+After uninstalling, you will no longer see it listed as an active integration in Klaviyo.